Fly Fishing for Giant Rainbow Trout

 Capitán Lodge - Argentina

 Capitán Lodge, formerly known as Kooi Noom, is located in the heart of Southern Patagonia.
 Unlike Jurassic Lake, Lago Quiroga is an open system, and its trophy rainbows can freely swim out to the interconnecting lakes and rivers.
-Here, you'll fish several lakes and rivers, including the rugged, Rio Capitán, for which the Lodge is named.
+You'll fish several lakes and rivers, including the rugged, Rio Capitán, for which the Lodge is named.
 These private, scud-filled waters were initially stocked in 2007.
 Within five years, there were numerous trout pushing 15-to 20-pounds.
 Trophy rainbows up to 25-pounds have been landed here.

 Fly Fishing for Giant Rainbow